 A PR is given when a course may extend over more than one semester.
-A PR in a course automatically registers the student in the course for the following semester and consequently the student will pay additional tuition for the course.
+A PR in a course requires the student to register in the course for the following semester and consequently the student will pay additional tuition for the course.
 A PR is not given in lieu of an F.